benbalter/benbalter.github.com/_posts/2013-02-04-what-is-a-hacker.md

 It's no surprise then, that as the pace of technological innovation quickens, the very bureaucracies that hackers condemn are [beginning to appreciate](http://www.intechnic.com/blog/a-hacker-the-secret-ingredient-your-it-department-lacks/) their ability to consistently deliver high value projects at little cost.
 Heck, even the White House recently [announced its first hackathon](http://www.whitehouse.gov/blog/2013/02/05/announcing-we-people-20-and-white-house-hackathon).

 But elevating hackers in traditional organizations is not simply another name for "skunk works," just as a hackathon is no excuse for not consistently fostering a culture of innovation.
 It's not about working faster or cheaper.
 Hacker isn't just the next hot buzzword, following a long history of rock star, ninja, and guru.
 Nor is it synonymous with cybercriminal or imply nefarious intentions.
 Instead the opposite is true.
 It's about embracing an ethos, a drive, a culture.
+It's about coding to improve the world.

 [^1]: Steven Levy
 [^2]: Eric S. Raymond (http://www.catb.org/esr/faqs/hacker-howto.html)